susmitaaryal/BootStrap_bootcamp/README.md

 - xs is used for mobile, md and sm is used for tabs, xxl xl and lg is used for laptop.

 - center is used for centre, end is used for right, start is used for left.

+--> Containers

+- container-fluid takes 100% in every screen.
+- container takes 100% in extra small, 540px in small, 720px in medium, 960px in large, 1140 in x-large, and 1320px in xx-large.